robertorcosta/azure-docs.pt-br/articles/media-services/latest/offline-fairplay-for-ios.md

     {
         FairPlay = new StreamingPolicyFairPlayConfiguration()
         {
-            AllowPersistentLicense = true  //this enables offline mode }
+            AllowPersistentLicense = true // This enables offline mode }
     },
     EnabledProtocols = new EnabledProtocols()
     {
         Hls = true,
-        Dash = true //Even though DASH under CBCS is not supported for either CSF or CMAF, HLS-CMAF-CBCS uses DASH-CBCS fragments in its HLS playlist
+        Dash = true // Even though DASH under CBCS is not supported for either CSF or CMAF, HLS-CMAF-CBCS uses DASH-CBCS fragments in its HLS playlist
     },

     ContentKeys = new StreamingPolicyContentKeys()
     {
-        //Default key must be specified if keyToTrackMappings is present DefaultKey = new DefaultKey()
+        // Default key must be specified if keyToTrackMappings is present DefaultKey = new DefaultKey()
         {
             Label = "CBCS_DefaultKeyLabel"
+        }
     }
 }

 ```